suitmedia/suitmedia.github.io/_posts/2014-08-14-the-way-of-our-git.markdown

 ![Master Develop Icon][master-develop]

 This two branches system is used because we need to deploy a version of our code in the middle of the development.
 To make sure the our development code does not clash with the deployed code, we deploy our code from the `master`.
 For hot fixes, we let the developers to commit to the `master`.
+And one thing to remember, always pull your code first and solve the conflict before commiting and pushing the files.

 ## The Files ##